VeyronSakai/GhaUnityBuildReporter/.github/DRAFT_README.md

 It can also be installed by downloading .unitypackage from [Releases](https://github.com/VeyronSakai/GhaUnityBuildReporter/releases/latest).

 > [!WARNING]
-> The Workflow file of GitHub Actions basically does not need to be changed, but if you use Docker to build Unity, you must copy the files at `$GITHUB_STEP_SUMMARY` in the Docker container to the same path on the host machine after building with Unity.
+> The Workflow file of GitHub Actions basically does not need to be changed, but if you use Docker to build Unity, you must copy the files at `$GITHUB_STEP_SUMMARY` in the Docker container to the path at `$GITHUB_STEP_SUMMARY` on the host machine after building with Unity.

+## How to surpress GhaUnityBuildReporter

+Perhaps there is a Workflow or Job for which you would like to surpress GhaUnityBuildReporter.

+In such cases, setting the environment variable `GHA_UNITY_BUILD_REPORTER_OPTOUT` to `1` or `true` will suppress GhaUnityBuildReporter in the scope where that environment variable is valid.

 ## License